lisaychuang/JavaScript30/readme.md

 ### [UIEvent.pageX](https://developer.mozilla.org/en-US/docs/Web/API/UIEvent/pageX)

-In this project, Wes used `.pageX()` to get the horizontal coordinate of the `mousemove` event relative to the whole document.
+In this project, Wes used `.pageX` to get the horizontal X coordinate of the `mousemove` event relative to the whole document.

+`UIEvent.pageY` gets the vertical Y coordinate of the `mousemove` event relative to the whole document.

 **NOTE** MDN notes that this feature is only valid on [MouseEvent interface](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent)!